grantmerola/filesystems-writing-project/filesystems.md

 ### <a name="data_integrity">Data Integrity</a>

-One of the primary focuses and perhaps what ZFS is best know for is data integrity.
-Data integrity is some thing of a broad topic but basically the goal is to insure that none of the data is ever changed unintentionally, it can generally be broken up in to three topics error prevention, error detection, and data correction.
+One of the primary focuses and perhaps what ZFS is best known for is data integrity.
+Data integrity is something of a broad topic but basically the goal is to insure that none of the data is ever changed unintentionally, it can generally be broken up into three topics error prevention, error detection, and data correction.

 ##### <a name="integrity_need"> The need for Data Integrity </a>

-Modern hardware is very reliable however errors do occur, often errors will be caught by error detection and correction systems on the hardware its self, even when errors are not caught it may not effect anything.
+Modern hardware is very reliable however errors do occur, often errors will be caught by error detection and correction systems on the hardware itself, even when errors are not caught it may not effect anything.
 All of this contributes to programmers trusting the hardware, when errors are so rare why take the time and overhead to check that what came back from the disk is what you think was.
-But when alot the internal systems programs where designed a GB would have been an enormous amount of memory, who cares about 1 error every 10 GB when it would take decades to run through 10 GB, and even then it sill might not matter.
+But when a lot the internal systems programs were designed a GB would have been an enormous amount of memory, who cares about 1 error every 10 GB when it would take decades to run through 10 GB, and even then it still might not matter.
 In the intervening years the hardware has gotten a bit better and when we can process TB of data quickly suddenly 1 error every 10 GB adds up fast.
 To quote Jeff Bonwick one of the initial engineers of ZFS:

 >*"One thing that has changed, as Bill already mentioned, is that the error rates have remained constant, yet the amount of data and the I/O bandwidths have gone up tremendously.
 Back when we added large file support to Solaris 2.6, creating a one-terabyte file was a big deal.
 It took a week and an awful lot of disks to create this file.*